Installing and Configuring the TeamCity Server

 TeamCity<version number>.warfile into the web applications directory of your J2EE container under the

 Ensure the TeamCity web application gets sufficient amount of memory.
-Please increase the memory accordingly if you have other web applications running in the same JVM.
+Increase the memory accordingly if you have other web applications running in the same JVM.

-If you are deploying TeamCity to the Tomcat container, please add
+If you are deploying TeamCity to the Tomcat container, add the

 useBodyEncodingForURI="true"attribute to the main